Superrehtard/old_diaspora_wiki/How-to-Use-Pagekite-to-Link-Your-Own-Domain-Name-to-a-Local-Network-Diaspora-Pod.md

 ## 3. Install the nginx Web Server Software on Your Computer

-Although you can run Diaspora without a web server (and I'll describe how to do so below), this isn't recommended.
+Although you can run Diaspora without a web server (see Section 8 below), this isn't recommended.
 You won't have SSL, so other pods that require SSL connections won't be able to connect with your pod.

 The preferred web server is nginx.
 You can get it with yum, rpm or apt, but try to download the latest version, which is 1.0.10-1, because this how-to is based on it.
 Once you've installed nginx, you should be able to start it right away by typing, as root or sudo, in a teminal: